-Few German Mothers Go Back To Work Full-Time.
+Few German Mothers Go Back To Work Full Time.
 These Are The Challenges They Face

-Few German Mothers Go Back To Work Full-Time.
+Few German Mothers Go Back To Work Full Time.
 These Are The Challenges They Face

 Germany's government has been headed by a woman, Chancellor Angela Merkel, for 14 years.
 Another German woman, Ursula von der Leyen, recently was chosen to lead the European Commission, the first woman to hold the job.
 But there is a gap when it comes to women in powerful positions in the German workplace.